Staffing07/josh/recaptcha.md

 | :--- |

-Here you need to write your domain name in the label field \(ex: For virtual host http://josh56.test\) then choose the type of reCAPTCHA as "**reCAPTCHA v2**" then click on register button.
+Here you need to write your domain name in the label field \(ex: For virtual host [http://josh56.test\](http://josh56.test\)\) then choose the type of reCAPTCHA as "**reCAPTCHA v2**".

-Step3:
+Step3: Here you can see the DOMAIN Text field.
+In this field you need to give the domain name